 Managing Terraform with Spacelift

 Terraform is really powerful, but to achieve an end-to-end secure Gitops approach, you need to use a product that can run your Terraform workflows.
 Enter Spacelift.
-Not only does Spacelift take care of your Terraform workflows, but it can also help build workflows for Kubernetes, Pulumi, and CloudFormation.
-Spacelift is GitOps Native, and if you use stack dependencies, you can build really sophisticated workflows.
+Not only does Spacelift take care of your Terraform workflows, but it can also help build workflows for Terraform, OpenTofu, Terragrunt, Pulumi, AWS CloudFormation, AWS CDK, Kubernetes, and Ansible — all from the same GitOps-native platform.

 Use Custom Inputs to integrate security tools easily into your workflows.
 This feature also allows you to easily run policies to ensure engineers don’t introduce vulnerabilities with their code.